 Allocate contiguous block of memory for requested number of items and its size in specific lwmem instance and region.

 It resets allocated block of memory to zero if allocation is successful

-Note: This is an extended calloc version function declaration to support advanced features

-Note: This function is thread safe when LWMEM CFG OS is enabled void lwmem_realloc_ex (lwmem_t const lw, const lwmem_region_t region, void const ptr, const size t size) Reallocates already allocated memory with new size in specific lwmem instance and region.
+Note: This is an extended calloc version function declaration to support advanced features void lwmem_realloc_ex(lwmem_t const lw, const lwmem_region_t region, void const ptr, const size_t size)

-- [in] lw LwMEM instance.
-Set to NULL to use default instance - [in] region Optional region instance within LwMEM instance to force allocation from.
-Set to NULL to use any region within LwMEM instance - [in] nitems Number of elements to be allocated - [in] size Size of each element, in units of bytes
+- 1w [in] LwMEM instance.
+Set to NULL to use default instance - region [in] Optional region instance within LwMEM instance to force allocation from.
+Set to NULL to use any region within LwMEM instance - nitems [in] Number of elements to be allocated - size [in] Size of each element, in units of bytes